iellwood/DecoyDistributions/README.md

 `python TrainDecoyDistribution.py -h`

-To load an existing model, run
+To load an existing model, use the DecoyDistribution class.
+For example,

+`import DecoyDistributionModel.DecoyDistribution
+filename = 'my_trained_decoy_distribution.obj'
+sess = tf.InteractiveSession()
+decoy = DecoyDistribution(filename)
+tf.compat.v1.global_variables_initializer().run()
+decoy.initialize(sess)`

+We have provided an example script that loads a decoy distribution given a filename,

 `python ExampleDecoyDistributionLoad -f FILENAME`

-This script plots samples from the loaded decoy distribtion as well as a histogram of log-likelihoods
+This script plots samples from the loaded decoy distribtion as well as a histogram of log-likelihoods.

 ## Requirements